Chapter 25: The Morning Watch

 She looked at him the way she’d looked at him in the room — the sourceless room, the dream that was not a dream — with her full attention and none of the clinical distance she gave to everyone else.
 Reading him.
 Not for damage.
 For what held.

 He crossed the kitchen.
 Three steps.
 She didn’t move.
 He kissed her, and it was not the slow, devastating kiss from last night on the couch.
 It was morning.
 It tasted like coffee and sleep and the ordinary fact of a woman who had seen everything behind the wall and was still standing in her kitchen making eggs.
 Unglamorous.
 Real.
-Her free hand came up and rested on his chest — the place, always the same place — and his heart did what it did under her palm.
-Sixty-two.
-Steady.
+Her free hand came up and rested on his chest — the place, always the same place — and he felt the weight of her there.
+The warmth of her palm through cotton.
 His.

 He opened the second window.
 The third.